Last fact-checked: 20 May 2019

 Looking to make savings on both emergency and routine dental fillings?
 Why not get them done on holiday as part of our maintenance regime.
-It’s not as daft as it sounds – you’ll save a lot of money, plus you’ll be taking care of your teeth, which will benefit both your health and your bank balance in the long-term.
+It’s not as crazy as it sounds–you’ll save a lot of money, plus you’ll be taking care of your teeth, which will benefit both your health and your bank balance in the long-term.

-It’s a fact that you are less likely to suffer with major dental health issues (which are expensive to correct) if you keep up with a regular maintenance regime, which includes check-ups every 6 or 12 months.
+It’s a fact that you are less likely to suffer from major dental health issues (which are expensive to correct) if you keep up with a regular maintenance regime, which includes checkups every six to twelve months.

-Dental fillings are used to restore the anatomy of the tooth that has been damaged by dental decay, or trauma.
+Dental fillings are used to restore the anatomy of a tooth that has been damaged by dental decay or trauma.
 Fillings may be either direct or indirect.

 1: Amalgam (silver fillings)

 2: Composite resin (tooth-colored fillings)